What is selective mutism (SM)?

 Onset, Diagnosis, and Treatment:

-The onset of SM typically ranges between the ages of 3 – 6 years old, when children start attending preschool or entering other public spaces for the first time.
-A diagnosis is likely if the individual’s not speaking is persistent over time and causes impairment in daily functioning (e.g. being able to effectively participate in school; creating friendships with peers).
+The onset of SM typically ranges between the ages of 3 – 6, when children start attending preschool or entering other public spaces for the first time.
+A diagnosis is likely if the individual’s not speaking is persistent over time and causes impairment in daily functioning (e.g., being able to participate in school effectively and creating friendships with peers).
 Without treatment, SM can persist into adolescence and adulthood.